 Is there a signed agreement?
 It can take a long time to get an agreement signed by all institutions.

 If we are the Student sponsor for a student, can we meet our engagement monitoring requirements whilst the student is being taught elsewhere?

 Important: we cannot issue a CAS for a sponsored student on a CDT programme involving teaching at another institution unless the institution is on our Student sponsor licence and there is a signed agreement.
 Without a CAS, the student cannot get a Student visa.

 Staff with visas

-To recruit staff from overseas, the University is also a Tier 2 and Tier 5 sponsor, which is managed by HR.
+To recruit staff from overseas, the University is also a sponsor for the appropriate work routes, which is managed by HR.

 Contacting the Student Immigration Service